- Help Line

 The DAIS Crisis Response Program provides direct assistance to survivors of domestic violence at confidential locations across Dane County.
 Crisis response advocates provide domestic abuse survivors with face-to-face emergency safety planning, housing information, parenting support, and referrals to other community resources.
 Children’s advocates may be available when children accompany parents to crisis response appointments.
 The Crisis Response Program allows DAIS to assist people in outlying areas who may not be able to access Madison-based services.

-DAIS offers three weekly, drop-in Community Support Groups for women across Dane County, one of which is Spanish speaking.
+DAIS offers three weekly, drop-in Community Support Groups for women across Dane County, one of which is Spanish speaking, and one is for women over 50.
 Women can join the Community Support Group whenever they wish.
 The Group is “peer-based,” meaning participants share and support each other.
 Children’s services are available so that women may bring their children with them to group.
 The Community Support Group follows a regular format each time it meets.
 We start with a check-in (name, how they are feeling, if they want time to share), a quote or a poem with discussion about the selected piece, and finally open discussion.

 The goals of the DAIS Community Support Group are to decrease isolation, increase safety, and connect participants with other DAIS services and community resources.
 Please call the DAIS Help Line at 608-251-4445 for more information.